AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/create-a-library.md

 ---
-title: Create a Library
+title: Create a tags library
-description: Learn how to create a library in Adobe Experience Platform Launch.
-This lesson is part of the Implementing the Experience Cloud in Mobile Android Applications tutorial.
+description: Learn how to create a tags library in Adobe Experience Platform Data Collection.
+This lesson is part of the Implement the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
 feature: Tags
-exl-id: ee283267-53ae-4ecb-9a4d-50882a6ad2ff
+exl-id: b073937a-c4af-4753-8ff7-dedda9c6769e
 ---
 # Add a Library

-In this lesson, you will create a library for your new Launch property.
-A library packages together all of the desired Launch settings and generates  the specific implementation instructions required to install the library in your mobile app.
+In this lesson, you will create a library for your new tags property.
+A library packages together all of the desired tags settings and generates the specific implementation instructions required to install the library in your mobile app.

 >[!NOTE]
 >